 The enzyme used was culture supernatant from phase III of glucosyltransferase activity (32.5 h growth of S. sanguis 804) as described by Beeley and Black (1977).

-Glucosyltransferase activity was strongly inhibited by metrizamide, reaching almost 80% inhibition by a metrizamide concentration of 170 $\mu$ mol/l (fig. 3.13).
-Without repeating this experiment at different concentrations of substrate (sucrose), one cannot determine the type of inhibition or the value of inhibitor constant (Ki).
+Glucosyltransferase activity was strongly inhibited by metrizamide, reaching almost 80% inhibition by a metrizamide concentration of 170 μ mol/l (fig. 3.13).